JuanVqz/dotfiles/README.md

 # Dotfiles

+> [!warning] WARNING
+> This is a work in progress, use it at your own risk.

 My personal configuration is for a Backend Developer, that loves to program in Ruby, and JavaScript.
 I like to keep my configuration simple and clean, mostly for NeoVim, Tmux and Zsh.
 I use [stow](https://www.gnu.org/software/stow/) to manage the dotfiles.